 How did the business come about?
 This business found me.
 I have a Bachelor of Art, majoring in Graphic Design, working in the industry for 10 years and a PGDipEd (small contracts at local public & private school in art departments for 4 years).
 The combination of the two qualifications make a great team and parents from my childrens school/kindy were requesting me to do some art classes.

 Fast forward to May 2016 – everything going well at the fabulous Burleigh Heads space and then I receive a phone call from the school my 11 year old son attends, asking me for an immediate appointment.
 To cut a long story short, Charlie was diagnosed with high functioning Aspergers in Nov 2015 and as soon as the school received the funding for him, the wheels fell off and they suggested he move to another school.
 If you know anything about Aspi Kids you will know it is not that easy and because he had a diagnosis, he was given medical clearance to begin Distance Education.
-My Burleigh landlords gratefully have allowed me to walk away from my lease, as I am now having to be a full time carer for my now 13 year old son.
+My Burleigh landlords gratefully allowed me to walk away from my lease and the distance education began, with me in the background as support.
 At first, this news was devastating to me but once I had let my customers know, and all my wonderful students, I thought about all the things I can still do, with a few modifications.
 So, as of July 2016, the business was in hiatus (in regards to an actual space) and Charlie and I took the next 6 months to become comfortable at home, with him doing distance ed, which he currently still does and has been the best decision in regards to his abilities.
 In March 2017 I made the decision to become a 100% online art business and I haven’t looked back!
 Mrs Red’s art room now delivers Art Carts and art projects to your door, there is an art blog, YouTube channel and an online art shop.
 I am back teaching, via the internet and I LOVE IT!

 What does Mrs Red do all day?
 Red’s Art Cart and the Student cart take up 80% of my working week, deciding on projects, creating the artworks and then uploading all the video’s to YouTube.
 The blog has also begun and am really enjoying where that is beginning to take me.
 I upload products to the online shop every week and spend at least 5% of my week learning how to run a business online (it’s like learning a second language!).